Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Experiment

 \subsection{Few-shot Learning Evaluation (Answer for Q2)}

-To evaluate FedGALA's effectiveness in alleviating the cold-start problem for clients with scarce labeled data, we perform 2-shot learning experiments on node-level and edge-level tasks.
-We omit graph classification because of the complexity of its multi-label signals.
-We compare FedGALA against centralized or federated GFMs, as they are viable for few-shot fine-tuning.
+To evaluate FedGALA's effectiveness in alleviating the cold-start problem for clients with scarce labeled data, we perform 2-shot learning experiments on node-level and edge-level tasks, omitting graph classification due to its multi-label complexity.
+We compare against centralized or federated GFMs, as they are viable for few-shot fine-tuning.
 In Table~\ref{tab: few shot}, FedGALA achieves SOTA performance across all benchmarks, achieving 49.20\% accuracy on the 10-class WikiCS dataset, a 21.54\% improvement over GFT.
 Despite the complexity of OGB-arxiv's 40 classes, FedGALA outperforms the most competitive baseline by 7.66\%.
 Moreover, it exhibits a 10.87\% gain in edge classification.
 These results demonstrate that FedGALA's robustness stems from the high-fidelity, transferable knowledge acquired through its continuous alignment.